-A new biotech company applicant is expected to demonstrate the following features:
+A new biotech company applicant is expected to have:

-have been in operation in its current line of business for at least two financial years prior to listing, and under substantially the same management;
+- been in operation in its current line of business for at least two financial years prior to listing, and under substantially the same management; - developed at least one core product beyond the concept stage (generally, completed Phase I clinical trials and approved for Phase II clinical trials by the U.S. Food and Drug Administration, China Food and Drug Administration or European Medicines Agency); - been primarily engaged in R&D: - for the purposes of developing its core product(s), and - for a minimum of 12 months prior to listing; - as its primary reason for listing the raising of finance for R&D to bring its core product(s) to commercialization; - durable patent(s), registered patent(s), patent application(s) and/or intellectual property in relation to its core product(s);

-- have developed at least one core product beyond the concept stage (generally, completed Phase I clinical trials and approved for Phase II clinical trials by the U.S. FDA, China FDA or EMA); - have been primarily engaged in R&D for the purposes of developing its core product(s); - have been engaged with the R&D of its core product(s) for a minimum of 12 months prior to listing; - have as its primary reason for listing the raising of finance for R&D to bring its core product(s) to commercialisation; - have durable patent(s), registered patent(s), patent application(s) and/or intellectual property in relation to its core product(s); - if the applicant is engaged in the R&D of pharmaceutical (small molecule drugs) products or biologic products, it must demonstrate that it has a pipeline of those potential products; - have previously received meaningful third-party investment from at least one sophisticated investor at least six months before the date of the proposed listing (which must remain at the time of the IPO); - have available working capital to cover at least 125 percent of the group's costs (which must substantially consist of general, administrative, operating and R&D costs) for at least the next 12 months; and - have a minimum expected market capitalisation of HK\$1.5 billion at the time of listing.
+- a pipeline of potential products, if it is engaged in the R&D of pharmaceutical (small molecule drugs) products or biologic products; - previously received meaningful third-party investment from at least one sophisticated investor at least six months before the date of the proposed listing (which must remain at the time of the IPO); - available working capital to cover at least 125 percent of the group's costs (which must substantially consist of general, administrative, operating and R&D costs) for at least the next 12 months; and - a minimum expected market capitalization of HK\$1.5 billion, of which at least HK\$375 million must be held by the public at the time of listing.